 Minimum Liability Insurance Requirements in South Dakota

-South Dakota requires that you carry certain minimum auto coverage:
+South Dakota requires that you carry minimum auto coverage:

-The insurance industry and consumer groups recommend that if you can afford it, you should get more liability insurance than the state minimums (See: "How Much Car Insurance Coverage Do I Need?" below).
+Insurance industry experts and consumer groups recommend that if you can afford it, you should get more liability insurance than the state minimum mandates.

-While most drivers purchase auto insurance to cover their car, the state allows you to prove that you could pay for an accident in lieu of getting insurance through:
+While most drivers purchase auto insurance to cover their car, the state allows the following options instead of insurance:

-- Self-insurance if you own a business with 26 cars or more for business
+- Self-insurance (if you own 26 vehicles or more for business)

 These alternatives require significant cash reserves.
 You can also lose that money with one accident, so most people elect insurance.

 High-Risk Auto Insurance Program in South Dakota

 If you are a high-risk driver due to DUIs or reckless driving tickets, then you may have a more difficult time obtaining insurance coverage in South Dakota.
 If you cannot purchase insurance because of your driving history, you can seek out the South Dakota Automobile Insurance Plan.
 As long as you meet the requirements, you can receive insurance under the program.

 How Much Coverage Do You Need in South Dakota?